rohan843/cybersecurity-notes/README.md

 A **threat actor** is any person or group that presents a security risk.

 Security protects us from _internal_ and _external_ threats.
 An **internal threat** is posed by current or former employees, external vendors or trusted partners (basically, from anyone associated with the organization).
 An **external threat** is from someone outside the organization trying to gain access to private information, networks, or devices.

+Often, the internal threats are accidental, such as an employee clicking on a compromized link in an email.
+Nonetheless, they may be intentional as well, such as an internal actor trying to gain unauthorized access to some data or abusing systems for personal use.